Accelerator-One/seven-stream/README.md

 - All your microservices will need to be initialized with same secret key.

 - Any tampered response will flag an error, since JSON schema will break.
-  In such cases, an empty string will be returned after descryption.
+  In such cases, an empty string will be returned after decryption.

 <br/>